Shoulder Injuries

 - Ruptured biceps

-If you have suffered a shoulder injury and are a seaman, such as a fisherman, merchant mariner, deckhand, mate, tugboater, or offshore platform worker, you are entitled to damages if you prevail in your maintenance and cure, unseaworthiness, or Jones Act negligence claim.
-Many maritime shoulder injuries involve some sort of negligence on the part of the maritime employer, whether that be failure to implement safety procedures or hiring incompetent crewmembers.
+If you work in the maritime industry and have suffered a shoulder injury, you may be entitled to damages.
+Many maritime shoulder injuries involve some sort of negligence on the part of the maritime employer, whether that be failure to implement safety procedures or hiring incompetent crew members.
 However, your maritime employer and any insurance companies involved are only going to care about their bottom line.
-An experienced maritime injury lawyer at Anderson Carey Williams & Neidzwski, LLP may be able to help you get the following damages:
+An experienced maritime injury lawyer at BoatLaw, LLP may be able to help you get the following damages:

 - Medical expenses